nerdimite/zero-shot-text-classifier-deployment/README.md

 This repository contains the End-to-End source code for deploying a Zero-Shot Text Classifier as a REST API using [CellStrat Hub](https://cellstrathub.com) and integrating the API into a React App.

-This repository will be presented as part of the Workshop on CellStrat Hub API which can be [RSVP'd here](https://www.meetup.com/Disrupt-4-0/events/280958772/)
+This repository was presented as part of the [Workshop on CellStrat Hub API](https://www.meetup.com/Disrupt-4-0/events/280958772/)

 ## About the Model